GhazanfarAteeb/jura-bot/NEW_COMMANDS_GUIDE.md

 - Can react to yourself (e.g., `!react dance`)
 - All reactions are SFW anime GIFs

-### Meme Command
-- May need to retry if it finds a text post
-- All NSFW content is automatically skipped
-- Shows upvotes and comment count

 ### Moderation Commands
 - You need proper permissions
 - Bot needs matching permissions